Adolph Friedrich Lindemann

 Adolph Friedrich Lindemann (13 May 1846 – 25 August 1931) was a British engineer, businessman, and amateur astronomer of German origin.
+He was involved in the Transatlantic telegraph cable project.

 Life

 Lindemann was born in the Palatinate to a Roman Catholic family established in Alsace-Lorraine under the Comte de Lindemann, who had married into the Cyprien-Fabre shipping family.
 Lindemann married Olga Noble (1851 – c.
 1927), herself heiress to a wealthy New London, Connecticut, engineering family of British origin, and the widow of a banker named Davidson by whom she had produced three children.
 Olga was reputedly "vivacious and beautiful".

 Lindemann had raised capital in the City of London to construct the waterworks in Speyer and Pirmasens; he was also involved in the Transatlantic telegraph cable project.
 He moved to England in the 1860s and became naturalised a British subject.
 The couple were wealthy, having an annual income of around £20,000 by 1914 (£1.5 million at 2003 prices).
 Olga inherited a mansion near Sidmouth, Devon, so her husband took the opportunity to establish a laboratory and astronomical observatory there.
 On Olga's death, Lindemann donated the observatory to the University of Exeter.
 Lindemann was elected a fellow of the Royal Astronomical Society on 14 February 1873.
 He was also elected a fellow of the Royal Meteorological Society on 19 March 1884.